Skip to content

 Fast Fashion

 Just a little fresh up here: what it fast fashion again?
-I wrote an entire post about why it sucks and you can read that here.
+I wrote an entire post about why fast fashion sucks.
 Fast fashion companies are companies which sell clothing for very little money.
 At the same time they do this fast, there’s a new collection almost every other week.
 And very important: they have no labels.
 No organic fabric label, no fair trade label, nothing.
 You can’t find where, by who and how the clothing was made exactly.
 Examples?
 Zara, Boohoo, H&M, Primark, that kind of parties.
 If you want to avoid fast fashion brand you can use this tool: Good on You.
 Just type in a brand name, the website shows you if it is sustainable and ethical or not.
 If not, Good on You gives you great alternatives.

 Women